logzio/logz-docs/_source/logzio_collections/_synthetic-monitoring-sources/ping-statistics.md

 Deploy this integration to collect metrics of ping statistics collected from your preferred web addresses and send them to Logz.io.

-The integration is based on a Lambda function that will be auto-deployed deployed together with the layer [LogzioLambdaExtensionLogs](https://github.com/logzio/logzio-lambda-extensions/tree/main/logzio-lambda-extensions-logs).
+The integration is based on a Lambda function that will be auto-deployed together with the layer [LogzioLambdaExtensionLogs](https://github.com/logzio/logzio-lambda-extensions/tree/main/logzio-lambda-extensions-logs).